Skip to content

 Choose your contractor carefully

-Liberal homeowners should verify local registration requirements with the city or county building department, as no specific municipal contractor registration is on file.
-Kansas requires all roofing contractors to hold a valid registration certificate issued by the Kansas Attorney General under the Kansas Residential Roofing Act, including proof of general liability insurance and workers' compensation coverage.
-Before signing any contract, verify the contractor's state registration status, insurance certificates, and local reviews through the Kansas Attorney General's office.
+Liberal homeowners should verify with the city and county building departments regarding local registration requirements for roofing work.
+Kansas requires all roofing contractors to hold a valid registration certificate from the Kansas Attorney General under the Kansas Residential Roofing Act, with proof of general liability insurance and workers' compensation coverage.
+Before hiring any contractor, verify their registration status through the Kansas Attorney General's office, review insurance certificates, and check references from recent local projects.

 10